oconnor663/jacko.io/posts/async_io.md

 [as_raw_fd]: https://doc.rust-lang.org/std/net/struct.TcpStream.html#method.as_raw_fd
 [`RawFd`]: https://doc.rust-lang.org/std/os/fd/type.RawFd.html

-[^windows]: Unfortunately, none of these raw file descriptor operations will
+[^windows]: Apart from `poll` not existing on Windows, none of these raw file
-    compile on Windows.
+    descriptor operations will compile on Windows either.
 The Windows counterpart of `as_raw_fd` is [`as_raw_handle`].
 This is a low enough level of detail that the Rust standard library doesn't try to abstract over platform differences.
-The Unix function isn't defined on Windows targets, and the Windows function isn't defined on Unix targets.
-To make code like this portable, we have to write it at least twice, using `#[cfg(unix)]` and `#[cfg(windows)]` to gate each implementation to its target platform.

 [`as_raw_handle`]: https://doc.rust-lang.org/std/os/windows/io/trait.AsRawHandle.html